There’s so many things to do in Newcastle, you’ll be wondering why you didn’t visit this underrated city in the Hunter region sooner!

 This is the time we truely appreciate how wonderful it is to live in Newcastle.

-3. Sunset walk down to The Break Wall
+9. Sunset walk down to The Break Wall

-4. Cycle or run along the Fernleigh Track
+10. Cycle or run along the Fernleigh Track

-One of our favourite things to do in Newcastle which also happens to be near to where we live is to cycle the Fernleigh Track.
-It’s an old railway track that’s since been converted into a cycle path and it honestly takes you into what feels like being a million miles away from the city.At the end of The Fernleigh Track at Belmont.
+If you’re looking for outdoor activities, you can go wrong with the Fernleigh Track.
+It’s one of the best things to do in Newcastle which has fantastic walking trails but is also great for running and cycling too.
+It’s an old railway track that’s since been converted into a cycle path and it honestly takes you into what feels like being a million miles away from the city.

-The Fernleigh Track starts from Adamstown and ends at Belmont and it took us about 2 hours to complete the return trip.
+The Fernleigh Track starts from Adamstown and ends at Belmont and it took us about two hours to complete the return trip.
 Make sure you bring enough water and food with you on this bike ride.
 We did see a cafe mid way and near to the Adamstown end there’s the Fernleigh Cafe which is just off the track serving up some brilliant food.
 Check for opening and closing timings as I think they close around 2pm during the day.

 Some of the stand outs along this track include the Fernleigh Tunnel and further down to Belmont really feels like you’re properly in the countryside.

-- Help yourself to tea (in kitsch Royal’s tea cups)
+Help yourself to tea (in kitsch Royal’s tea cups)

 Help yourself to a glass of vino (red or white of course)

 Help yourself to whatever is on the menu for the movie which could be a ploughmans, sweets, scones…

-- A glass of port before the movie starts.
+A glass of port before the movie starts.

 How they managed to include all of this just for $8 is beyond me.
 It’s the sort of place that really feels like a great community led cinema.There’s also a stand up before each screening where the owner is this awesome American guy who knows how to entertain a crowd.
 He usually pulls someone out of the crowd to chat up on stage which actually happened to me once as we went to watch Mary Queen of Scots and I was the only Brit in the audience.